andreperkins12/Java-Assignments/README.md

 ## Description

-Tower of Hanoi Problem, Recursive Handshake problem

-Some Assignments and problems that I have completed in Java.
+Various Problems and Programs that have many different functions.
+Purpose of this repository is to display different problems and assignments that I have completed in Java.

+All the work completed in this repository was created by Andre Perkins using different coding techniques.

 I pledge that all the work in this repository is my own with only the following exceptions:

-* Content of starter files supplied by the instructor;
-* Code borrowed from another source, documented with correct attribution in the code and summarized here.

 Signed,

 Andre Perkins
+12/24/16